Current Research

 Next Generation Structural Design

-These projects are part of a coordinated Steel Joist Institute (SJI) and Steel Deck Institute (SDI) initiative to increase the cost effectiveness of steel joists and steel deck by recognizing system reliability and combat the use of competing products in the marketplace.
+These projects are part of a coordinated initiative to increase the cost effectiveness of steel joist and deck systems and cold-formed steel framing by recognizing system reliability and combat the use of competing products in the marketplace.

 Unequal Leg Stainless Steel Angles Under Compression